19balazs86/PlayingWithDapper/README.md

 # Playing with Dapper

-- In this repository, there is a Web API for a very simple hotel booking system
+- This repository contains a basic Web API for a simplified hotel booking system
-- Even though the domain is simplified, it is still beneficial to work with Dapper's features
+- Despite its minimal scope, it demonstrates features of Dapper, making it useful for learning and experimentation
-- There is an implementation of the Unit of Work design pattern to manage transactions between the repositories
+- The Unit of Work design pattern is implemented to handle transactions across multiple repositories
-- I used Postgres and DbUp for database migration
+- PostgreSQL and DbUp are used for managing database migrations

 ## Resources